-Vicksburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Vicksburg is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Vicksburg is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Vicksburg who work in office and administrative support (12.75%), sales jobs (11.53%), and healthcare (8.17%).
+There are especially a lot of people living in Vicksburg who work in office and administrative support (14.98%), sales jobs (9.09%), and management occupations (7.93%).

-In terms of college education, Vicksburg is nearly on par with the US average for all cities of 21.84%: 19.72% of adults 25 and older in Vicksburg have a bachelor's degree or advanced degree.
+The percentage of adults in Vicksburg who are college-educated is close to the national average for all communities of 21.84%: 20.46% of the adults in Vicksburg have a bachelor's degree or advanced degree.

 The people who call Vicksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vicksburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vicksburg include Irish, English, Dutch, and French .
+Important ancestries of people in Vicksburg include Irish, English, Dutch, and Italian.

 The most common language spoken in Vicksburg is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and Serbo-Croatian.